 At the 2011 Wolf Creek Rosette Royale announced the vision and dream of building new elder cabins on the land in order to have safe and warm housing for our use during the Wolf Creek Dance and for special-needs housing through the year for other groups and events.
 While it was hoped that MAYBE one of the cabins might be ready for the 2012 Dance, it came as a surprise to many upon arrival at the June Dance that both cabins were completed, AND that outdoor stairs were added on to Garden House to replace the indoor “stairs of death” that has vexed everyone with its treacherous incline.

-It was with great glee and profound gratitude that many of us gathered Saturday afternoon, June, 2012, in front of the already-occupied cabins to have a Elder Cabin Blessing Ceremony to tell the story of their birth, offer up prayers of thankfulness, and for Rosette to christen them with their new names— Sage & Cedar.
+It was with great glee and profound gratitude that many of us gathered on a Saturday afternoon, June, 2012, in front of the already-occupied cabins to have a Elder Cabin Blessing Ceremony to tell the story of their birth, offer up prayers of thankfulness, and for Rosette to christen them with their new names— Sage & Cedar.

 Rosette began the ceremony by telling us how the project came to be: “One of the things that has always been important to us is where will we place our elders so we will know they are safe.
 So that we know they will have good, proper shelter and protection, in the same way they offer us shelter and protection with their wisdom and knowledge and their gifts.